-The 30% tax applies to what is called a "dividend equivalent amount."
+The 30 percent tax applies to what is called a "dividend equivalent amount."
 The dividend equivalent amount is computed as the corporation's effectively connected earnings and profits for the year, less investments the corporation makes in its U.S. assets (money and adjusted bases of property connected with the conduct of a U.S. trade or business).
-To put it another way, any year-to-year increase in the foreign corporation's U.S. net equity will offset its effectively connected earnings and profits and reduce the tax base for calculating the branch profits tax.